Simple English Wikipedia

-The Simple English Wikipedia is a modified English-language edition of Wikipedia, a free online encyclopedia, written primarily in Basic English and Learning English.
-It is one of seven Wikipedias written in an Anglic language or English-based pidgin or creole.
+The Simple English Wikipedia is a modified English language edition of Wikipedia written primarily in Basic English and Learning English.
+It is one of ten Wikipedias written in an Anglic language or English-based pidgin or creole.
 The site has the stated aim of providing an encyclopedia for "people with different needs, such as students, children, adults with learning difficulties, and people who are trying to learn English."

 Simple English Wikipedia's basic presentation style makes it helpful for beginners learning English.
-Its simpler word structure and syntax, while detracting from the standpoint of the raw information, can make the information easier to understand when compared with the regular English Wikipedia.
+Its simpler word structure and syntax, while missing some nuances, can make information easier to understand when compared with the regular English Wikipedia.

 History

-Simple English Wikipedia was launched on September 18, 2001.
+The Simple English Wikipedia was launched on September 18, 2001.

+In 2012, Andrew Lih, a Wikipedian and author, told NBC News' Helen A.S.
+Popkin that the Simple English Wikipedia does not "have a high standing in the Wikipedia community", and added that it never had a clear purpose: "Is it for people under the age 14, or just a simpler version of complex articles?", wrote Popkin.

 Material from the Simple English Wikipedia formed the basis for One Encyclopedia per Child, a project in One Laptop per Child that ended in 2014.

-In 2018, some people wanted to close the site because "there is no proof that the project is reaching its target audience".
-It was discussed and over 100 editors voted.
-The decision was made to keep it because the contributor community was "active and robust".
+In 2018, it was proposed for closure due to a claim that no proof exists that the target audience was catered to, but the proposal was rejected due to unjustified policies and lack of approval.